adeelbarki/capstone-clouddevops-docker-jenkins-aws-eks/README.md

 * In the mean time temperory green deployment is attached to load balancer showing updated website

-* New deployment is created with the name of Blue and latest code is exposed on three new pods.
+* New deployment is created with the name of Blue with the new updates.

-* Temperory green deployment deleted to complete the circle and we are back on blue deployment with the updated website
+* Temperory green deployment deleted to complete the circle and we are back on blue deployment with the updated website _Notes_
+        * Project is configured as blue / green deployment in kubernetes pods where all the pods are connected to a single load balancer and service.

 ## Resources